dppant/getting-and-cleaning-data-project/CodeBook.md

 x_data, y_data and subject_data merge the previous datasets to make further analysis.

-features contains the correct names for the x_data dataset, which are applied to the column names stored in
+features contains the correct names for the x_data dataset, which are applied to the column names stored in.